LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 Note that these are three periods rather than a Unicode ellipsis character.

-Within the method, the parameters which were passed in can be accessed through a local variable named "rest".
+Within the method, the parameters that were passed in can be accessed through a local variable named "rest".
 If any parameters were given, the rest variable will be a staticarray.
 If no parameters are given, it will remain "void".
-This signature can be useful for methods which have highly variable parameters that need special processing such as `inline`.
+This signature can be useful for methods that have highly variable parameters needing special processing, such as `inline`.

 Required Parameters